biancaflorescu/histogram_exercise/README.md

 $ npm install @visx/shape @visx/group @visx/scale @visx/axis @visx/gradient @visx/responsive
 ```

-- Made a new array of objects from **monthsCounter** entries, each object containing the month name and its value for creating the histogram
+- Made a new array of objects from **monthsCounter** entries, each object containing the month name and its value for creating the histogram based on documentation

 ```
   const histogramData = Object.entries(monthsCounter).map((arr) => {